akuryan/vsts.extensions/AzureCostsSaver/README.md

 Azure imposes limitation on amount of tags per resource - 15 tags.
 To overcome this, sql database sizes are written as a string value, which is split to 256 chars per tag (each tag could not have more than 256 characters in value) and written to sql database server resource.
 On upscaling, this tags are read and size is reconstructed.

 This solution was required for Sitecore 9, which deploys 14 database

+## Version 2

+Fixes import of AzureRM modules on agent to use latest version; changes order of tag writing and actual down-/up- scaling; added retry feature for down-/up- scaling; Web apps without slots could be downscaled to Basic during downscale action.

 # Manual package preparation